tomascrhonek-source/sha3sum/README.md

 ## Usage

-sha3sum -debug -timming root
+sha3sum -debug -timming -root dir

 Where:
-root - the root directory of the tree with files
+- root - the root directory of the tree with files
 - debug - print debug messages (a lot)
 - timming - prints times during the operations, usefull for benchmarking